Psalm 91:5-6 – DO NOT FEAR THE UNSEEN

 Author: Joyce Holzman Hanscom

-I teach incarcerated women in the county jail about how to discover a new reality for their lives.
+I am a certified Mental Health Coach through Light University.
+An author.
+A Bible teacher for Good News Clubs and incarcerated women in the county jail.
+I teach about how to discover a new reality through memory transformation.
 Discovering a new reality is achieved when you heal emotions from painful memories and transform negative heart issues.
 When false beliefs are transformed by truth, then you can love from a pure heart and make wise decisions.
+There is hope for complete healing.

 One thought on “Psalm 91:5-6 – DO NOT FEAR THE UNSEEN”